 These arrest campaigns do not differentiate between a young man, a woman, a child, or an elderly, nor do they differentiate between an ordinary person, a leader, or a religious symbol.
 The arrests are focused in Issawiya village, the Old City, Silwan town, Al-Aqsa Mosque squares and gates, and the other towns and neighborhoods of Jerusalem.

-In 2020, the Israeli forces carried out more than 1,445 incursions and raids in the towns and neighborhoods of Jerusalem.
-The Israeli forces conducted 1,979 arrests against Palestinians, including 472 children and 100 women.
-Some of those arrested had been arrested many times before, as was the case with the teacher Hanadi Halawani.
-She has been subjected to many violations, including storming her house, arresting her, summoning her and removing her from the Al-Aqsa Mosque
+In 2021, the Israeli forces carried out more than 2,442 incursions and raids in the towns and neighborhoods of Jerusalem.
+The Israeli forces conducted 2,879 arrests against Palestinians, including 750 children and 120 women.

 There are also no laws or regulations in the Israeli military that allow the police to attack anyone this way for any reason since beating is not considered a legal punishment, but instead is a crime, regardless of its causes and motives.
 The Israeli occupation authorities are still, nonetheless, assaulting Palestinians in Jerusalem.

 The Israeli occupation authorities exercise a harsh and arbitrary policy against Palestinian houses and other establishments in Jerusalem City; they seek to expel the Palestinians by denying them building permits and demolishing their homes and shops.
-Field documentation showed that the Israeli authorities demolished 148 Palestinian homes in Jerusalem during 2020, leaving 450 people displaced.
+Field documentation showed that the Israeli authorities demolished 312 Palestinian homes in Jerusalem during 2021.

 Israeli security forces issue orders to expel Palestinian worshipers from Al-Aqsa Mosque by five different ways, as follows: